 (14) "Damage prevention program" means a program established to ensure employees involved in excavation activities are aware of and utilize appropriate and safe excavating practices.
 (Added 1987, No. 86, § 1, eff.
 Jan.
 1, 1988; amended 1993, No. 118 (Adj.
 Sess.), § 1; 2001, No. 51, § 1; 2003, No. 56, § 56, eff.
 June 4, 2003; 2007, No. 145 (Adj.
 Sess.), § 1; 2017, No. 53, § 10.)

 § 7002.
 Public Utility Underground Facility Damage Prevention System

-Each company shall be a member of and participate in a Public Utility Underground Facility Damage Prevention System as designated by the Commission unless granted an exemption by the Commission after opportunity for hearing.
+Each company shall be a member of and participate in the Public Utility Underground Facility Damage Prevention System as designated by the Commission unless granted an exemption by the Commission after opportunity for hearing.
 The System shall operate during regular business hours throughout the year, except Saturdays, Sundays, and legal holidays.
 The System shall receive notices of proposed excavation activities and transmit the notices to member companies whose facilities may be affected.
 The cost for operation of the System shall be apportioned equitably among member companies.
 (Added 1987, No. 86, § 1, eff.
 Jan.
 1, 1988; amended 1993, No. 118 (Adj.
 Sess.), § 2; 1999, No. 157 (Adj.
 Sess.), § 15.)

 § 7003.
 Rulemaking

 The Commission shall adopt rules, pursuant to 3 V.S.A. chapter 25 relative to:

 (1) minimum requirements for the operation of the System, including notification procedures and the reporting of underground utility facility locations;